 Among the pandemic lessons we have learned, LSP points out that “We need local capacity to be resilient.”
 Globalization is under stress; supplies are limited in needed areas, expertise is siloed in cloistered academic or health care environments.

 Rather than silos or cloisters, LSP adds that “Being transnational is about being connected, being able to share knowledge and expertise, and sharing opportunities in every location.”

 With that in mind, Zoho will open its first local Canadian office in a smaller town, Cornwall, Ontario.
-The area has a good talent pool, good schools and education facilities, affordable living and a good quality of life with easy access to nature nearby.
+The area has a good talent pool, good schools, and education facilities, affordable living, and good quality of life with easy access to nature nearby.
 There’s a powerful Internet backbone serving the community, as well as international airports in reasonable proximity.

-LSP says three to eight staffers will be working out of the new facility; Zoho also has plans for a Canadian data centre, which have been delayed by the pandemic, but as of early April, the company is conducting business in Canadian dollars.
+LSP says three to eight staffers will be working out of the new facility; Zoho also plans for a Canadian data centre, which has been delayed by the pandemic, but as of early April, the company is conducting business in Canadian dollars.

 While he’s long been known to his clients and associates as LSP, as a moniker, it is in the context of Transnational Localism that LSP, as an acronym, has another meaning: Local Strategic Partnerships (LSPs).

 It’s another phrase to describe the economic value of shared knowledge and business culture to both the local and the global.
-Or, simply because the country is so big, value lies at the local, national and global level in Canada case,.
+Or, simply because the country is so big, the value lies at the local, national and global level in Canada’s case.